michael-spengler/fairness/README.md

 This encourages me to provide another platform for [CULT Playmates](https://twitter.com/Peer2peerE/status/1554446324459872258?s=20&t=wY5qWlgaYrZL2f9dO4yr2g).

 Feel free to give feedback if it is getting too sexy.
 Then I'll encourage the playmates to cool down a bit.

+The plan is to release one CULT Playmate dancing daily whenever we reached a new ATH during that day.
+I have been inspired by B-Roots' #tittytwerk :)

 ## CULT Playmates StoneSoup Cooking Videos
 ... under construction :) having fun ;)